How To Start a Nonprofit in Illinois

 Name Directors and Hold an Organizational Meeting

-Illinois nonprofit corporations must have at least three directors, but there is no requirement that they are state residents or corporation members.
-Restrictions or qualifications for serving as a director may be included in the articles of incorporation or bylaws.
+Illinois nonprofit corporations must have at least three directors.
+They don't need to be state residents or corporation members.
+The articles of incorporation or bylaws may include restrictions or qualifications for serving as a director.

-The initial organizational meeting of your nonprofit corporation's board of directors is a significant event for the organization because the board members should vote on two things necessary to corporate governance and nonprofit status.
-The first issue is the adoption of corporate bylaws that set forth the rules regarding how it will be run.
-The second is the adoption of a conflict-of-interest policy.
-The IRS usually requires nonprofits to have both before granting them tax-exempt status.
+The initial organizational meeting of your nonprofit corporation's board of directors is a significant event.
+This is because board members should vote on two things necessary to corporate governance and nonprofit status:

 Apply for an Employer Identification Number (EIN)